Buddhism in Vietnam: Dynastic period

 During the Đinh dynasty (968–980), Mahayana Buddhism was recognized by the state as an official religion (~971), reflecting the high esteem of Buddhist faith held by the Vietnamese monarchs, included some influences from the Vajrayana section.
 The Early Lê dynasty (980–1009) also afforded the same recognition to the Buddhist sangha.
 The growth of Buddhism during this time is attributed to the recruitment of erudite monks to the court as the newly independent state needed an ideological basis on which to build a country.
 Subsequently, this role was ceded to Confucianism.

 Vietnamese Buddhism reached its zenith during the Lý dynasty (1009–1225), beginning with the founder Lý Thái Tổ, who was raised in a Buddhist temple.
 All of the emperors during the Lý dynasty professed and sanctioned Buddhism as the state religion.
 This endured with the Trần dynasty (1225–1400), but Buddhism had to share the stage with the emerging growth of Confucianism.
-During the Ly Buddhism saw significant development as Vietnamese society became more stable and the centralized state consolidated.
+During the Lý Buddhism saw significant development as Vietnamese society became more stable and the centralized state consolidated.
 The Buddhist belief in benevolence influenced royal policies.
 Buddhist activities and celebrations created unique cultural characteristics, with numerous festivals for the inauguration of pagodas and towers built by the state.
 Local pagodas were also built.
 This period saw the continued presence of the Vinitaruci and Wu Yantong sects.
-Some monks in the Wu Yantong sect are believed to have practiced Tantrism, including Khong Lo and Giac Hai, and possibly Bat Nha from the Thao Duong sect.
+Some monks in the Wu Yantong sect are believed to have practiced Tantrism, including Không Lộ and Giác Hải, and possibly Bát Nhã from the Thảo Đường sect.
 The Pure Land sect and the cults of Avalokitesvara and Amitabha were also widespread and influenced Chan sects.
-Thien Uyen Tap Anh, compiled during the later Tran period, is a valuable document for studying Buddhism under the Ly dynasty.
+Thiền Uyển Tập Anh, compiled during the later Trần period, is a valuable document for studying Buddhism under the Lý dynasty.